daunJung-dev/action-electron-builder/README.md

 # Electron Builder Action

+*NOTICE*
+# This action is based on [samuelmeuli/action-electron-builder](https://github.com/samuelmeuli/action-electron-builder).
+I published this package for individual case.
+I recommend use origin action before use this action.
+It can cause exceptions.

 **GitHub Action for building and releasing Electron apps**

 This is a GitHub Action for automatically building and releasing your Electron app using GitHub's CI/CD capabilities.
 It uses [`electron-builder`](https://github.com/electron-userland/electron-builder) to package your app and release it to a platform like GitHub Releases.